 Context Rot Is Silently Killing Your Claude Code Sessions — Here's How I Fixed It

 Your Claude Code session doesn't crash when the context window fills up.
 It does something worse — it starts forgetting.
+Your Claude Code gets dumber the longer you use it, and there's no error message to warn you.

 Not dramatically.
 Not with an error message.
 The agent just... drifts.
 It loses architectural decisions you made an hour ago.
 It rewrites code it already wrote.
 It proposes changes that contradict its own earlier analysis.
 The output still looks professional — clean commit messages, reasonable diffs — but the substance quietly degrades.
+If you've ever wondered why Claude Code forgets earlier instructions after a long session, this is why.

 I call this context rot, and after running multi-agent AI workflows daily for six months, I believe it's the single biggest unaddressed problem in AI-assisted development.
-This is especially critical in production systems using the Glass Box Governance architecture I've built — when agents can't see or verify their own state, context rot leads to undetectable quality drift.
+This is especially critical in production systems using the Glass Box Governance architectureI've built as part of theVNX orchestration toolkit — when agents can't see or verify their own state, context rot leads to undetectable quality drift.

 Context window usage over time, showing quality degradation after 65%